 How To Multiply Your Success Using the Ten Percent Rule

 I was reminded of this lesson during my regular workout in the gym this morning.
 A personal trainer commented that all reps prior to the last two are just a warm-up for the “real” workout – those last two reps when you're straining and your muscles are aching.

 If you quit before those last two reps, you'll deny yourself most of the value of the workout.

 Get This Article Sent to Your Inbox as a PDF…

 I thought that was amazing – that's the same principle I teach my financial coaching clients.

 You work your tail off just to support your lifestyle and survive.
 By the end of a long day, you're tired and just want to rest – but you're only 90% of the way there.

-You’ve only done enough to survive, and now you must put out that last 10% to move forward.
-That’s the Ten Percent Rule.
+You've only done enough to survive, and now you must put out that last 10% to move your life forward.
+That's the Ten Percent Rule.

 You must use that last ten percent to:

 - Improve your financial intelligence by reading and researching investment strategy.